integritee-network/book/src/howto_worker.md

 make
 ```

-this might take 10min+ on a fast machine.
+This might take 10min+ on a fast machine.

-then you'll have to provide your SPID and KEY (see above)
+Then you'll have to provide your SPID and KEY (see above)

 ```bash
 echo "<YOUR SPID>" > bin/spid.txt